substantic/rain/docs/guide/execute_task.rst

 Running external programs
 *************************

-A smooth integration of external programs into Rain pipelines is an import part of Rain.
+A smooth integration of external programs into Rain pipelines is an essential part of Rain.

 Introduction of ``task.execute``